Roconpaas

-Fixing the PHP Max Input Vars Limit in WordPress (4 Methods)
+How to Increase PHP Max Input Vars in WordPress

-Before diving into how to fix this issue, it’s essential to understand what PHP Max Input Vars is.
+Before diving into how to fix this issue, it’s essential to understand what PHP max input vars is.
 The Max Input Vars setting controls the maximum number of input variables that can be accepted by your server in a single request.

 Input variables include form fields, user inputs, and data transferred through GET, POST, or COOKIE requests.